 So, why is it still that most of us, and especially women, want to be the users of technology but not the creators?

 My own journey into STEM began without any biases.
 Schooling and education was about working hard and trying to excel in all subjects and dimensions.
-When I look back, what that meant for me was that I didn’t have a specific calling for subject during my schooling years and it helped me to keep my options open.
+When I look back, what that meant for me was that I didn’t have a specific calling for a subject during my schooling years and it helped me to keep my options open.
 In the end, I chose Physics, Chemistry and Mathematics over Biology knowing what I didn’t want to continue with rather than what I did want to.
 I found Physics fascinating with all the phenomena of matter and energy.
 Learning about the universe is still exciting and at the same time humbling; to feel almost atomic in the grand scheme of things.
 This fascination continued my journey into Engineering and the rest is history.

 Certainly it’s wonderful to have an education system that gives equal opportunities and the freedom of choices to both girls and boys.
 However, we still continue to discuss this imbalance of a) the number of students choosing Information Technology vs. other streams and b) the ratio of women vs men in IT.